Esri/resource-proxy/README.md

 ## Issues

-Found a bug or want to request a new feature?
+Found a bug?
 Check out previously logged [Issues](https://github.com/Esri/resource-proxy/issues) and/or our [FAQ](FAQ.md).
 If you don't see what you're looking for, feel free to submit a [new issue](https://github.com/Esri/resource-proxy/issues/new).

-## Contributing

-Esri welcomes [contributions](CONTRIBUTING.md) from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

-## Release steps (for maintainers)

-0. run `npm install gh-release` inside the directory which houses the repository (this only needs to be done once)
-1. bump proxy version numbers and changelog
-2. commit your changes `git commit -m ':package: 1.x.x'`
-3. run `gh-release` at the command line. this will create a tag using the current SHA and use whats in the changelog in the release notes

 ## License